Salabar86/matebook-14-OpenCore-Hackintosh/readme.md

 The project is based on [ske1996](https://github.com/ske1996/matebook-13and14-OpenCore-Hackintosh) work ([matebook.14.2020.20210508.7z](https://github.com/ske1996/matebook-13and14-OpenCore-Hackintosh/releases/tag/20210811#:~:text=matebook.14.2020.20210508.7z))

-Since the target system is my computer I've removed something that my configuration didn't have or function I didn't use.
+Since the target system is my own computer, I have removed components and functions that were not present in my configuration or that I did not utilize.

 # MacOS Support